counterfactual/monorepo/counterfactual-protocols.md

 ## Commitments

-To start, let's define the structure of a commitment.

-Commitments are signatures allowing us to execute a specific transaction.
-Each commitment has the following components:

 - the cryptographic *signature* over some hash representing the transaction to be executed
 - the *data* that allows any party in the channel to reconstruct the hash and thus verify the signature